 While you might think it would be easier to get creditors to agree to an adjusted payment schedule than it would be to get them to discharge your debts, the opposite is usually the case.

 Many times, it’s better from the lender’s perspective to have your filing converted to a Chapter 7, so assets like your home can be liquidated to pay off your debts immediately.
-This is often better for the lender because they get any money quickly and get out, instead of waiting around for the low payments the court will assign with a Chapter 13.
+This is often better for the lender because they get any money quickly and get out, instead of waiting around for the low payments the court will assign with Chapter 13.

 It’s usually the better option, if…

-- You have steady income, but unsecured debt payments are destroying your monthly finances.
+- You have a steady income, but unsecured debt payments are destroying your monthly finances.
 If all of your money problems are being caused by too much debt and delinquent credit card accounts, adjusting your payment schedule can put you in a better place without risking your assets.

 Start the filing process, so you can get the fresh start you need.